awu917/deep-learning-final-project/README.md

 # deep-learning-final-project
 Deep Learning Final Project - AJ, Arin, Katie, Stella

-Run train.py with either "vanilla," "lstm," or "gru" passed into model_type.
+To run our RNN model, run train.py with either "vanilla," "lstm," or "gru" passed into model_type.
+To run our transformer model, run transformer.py